Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Introduction

 \section{Introduction}

-Cardiovascular diseases (CVDs) are the topmost cause of death globally, leading to an estimated 16\% of total deaths annually \cite{WHO2020WHO2000-2019}.
-Atherosclerosis, a narrowing or blocking of arteries due to a plaque buildup, is one of the common CVDs.
-In coronary vessels, it is often treated by performing percutaneous coronary interventions (PCIs) with stenting.
-However, the damage during PCI leads to an excessive amount of neointima formation and a repeat narrowing of the vessel, a condition known as in-stent restenosis (ISR).
-To study the ISR process, a three-dimensional computational model, ISR3D, has been developed to simulate the process and predict the restenosis progression under different scenarios \cite{Zun2017AData,Zun2019Location-SpecificExperiments,ye2021uncertainty}.
+Cardiovascular diseases (CVDs) are the top cause of death globally, leading to an estimated 16\% of total deaths annually \cite{WHO}.
+Atherosclerosis, a narrowing or blocking of arteries due to a plaque buildup is a common CVD, which is often treated by performing percutaneous coronary interventions (PCIs) with stenting in coronary vessels {\cite{GALLO202294, Gaudino2023}}.
+However, an incidence rate of the excessive amount of neointima formation after PCI and a repeat narrowing of the vessel, a condition known as in-stent restenosis (ISR), is notably high, making it a public health concern of significant importance {\cite{Rempakos2023, Giustino2022}}.
+A three-dimensional computational model ISR3D has been developed to simulate smooth muscle cells proliferation and the ISR process, as well as to predict the restenosis progression under different scenarios \cite{Zun2017, Zun2019,ye2022}.